METRIX IAP

 Winning Messages

 "Limited drops.
 No filler."
-(14 purchases) · "Built to perform, made to last."
+(14 purchases) · "Violence, done right."
 (12 purchases) · "Heavyweight feel.
 Athletic fit."
 (9 purchases).
 Volume leader on scarcity/authority framing.

 Proof Preferences